Labour hire law changes 2026

 3. Businesses must be financially viable

-To apply for or renew a licence, a labour hire business will need to declare that they are financially viable, and LHA must be satisfied that a business is financially viable.
+To apply for or renew a licence, a labour hire business needs to declare that they are financially viable, and LHA must be satisfied that a business is financially viable.

-Advice for licence holders ahead of 1 June
+Advice for licence holders on changes from 1 June

-• familiarise themselves with the changes outlined in the Labour Hire Legislation Amendment (Licensing) Bill
+Licence holders should familiarise themselves with the changes outlined in the Labour Hire Legislation Amendment (Licensing) Bill, and:

 • seek independent advice as needed.